ratmat5/EthanRStudent/_posts/2023-09-05-plan_three.md

 ### Wednesday
 - figure out how to fix csp page on github
+- review code in ChatGPT
+- Create a review ticket
+- work on hacks of JSOutput w/Jquery
+- ask for feedback with peers around me

 ### Thursday
-- work on getting a linux hack
+- work on getting a linux and bash hack
+- get python tricks and python io hacks

 ### Friday
 - polish everything up